Dog Bite Lawyer in Paterson, NJ | Cherny & Podolsky

 Cherny & Podolsky pursues dog bite cases for clients throughout Paterson and Passaic County.
 If you were attacked by a dog and need a dog bite lawyer in Paterson who will manage every stage of your claim with focus and dedication, our team has the experience and resources to deliver results.

 Whether the attack happened on a residential street in the Eastside, in a shared building hallway in the Northside, near a commercial block downtown, or at any other location in the city, we are equipped to build a strong claim on your behalf.
-For information about how we serve injured clients throughout New Jersey, visit our Personal Injury Lawyer in Newark page.

 Our office is located at 2681 East 14th Street, Brooklyn, NY 11235.
 Remote consultations are available for Paterson residents who prefer to connect from home.